ADACS-Australia/SS2021B-DBrown/README.md

 # SS2021B-DBrown (finorch)

-This project is a finesse job orchestrator which facilitates running finesse jobs via an API and gather information of the job once it is completed.
+This project is a finesse job orchestrator which facilitates running finesse jobs via an API and gathering information of those jobs once it is completed.
 The project has been tested using python3 (3.8+).

 ## Project setup (development)